 Schedule regular dental checkups

 Your dentist will recommend how often to have your dentures examined and professionally cleaned.
-Your dentist can help ensure a proper fit to prevent slippage and discomfort, and also check the inside of your mouth to make sure it's healthy.
+Your dentist can help you have a proper fit to prevent slippage and discomfort, and also check the inside of your mouth to make sure it's healthy.

 See your dentist if you have a loose fit

 See your dentist promptly if your dentures become loose.
 Loose dentures may cause irritation, sores, and infection.